aneoconsulting/ArmoniK.Admin.GUI/libs/tasks/data-access/README.md

 # tasks-data-access

-This library was generated with [Nx](https://nx.dev).

-## Running unit tests

-Run `nx test tasks-data-access` to execute the unit tests.
+This library is used to access the tasks data.
+It should store services and store.